Grandma’s Holiday Salad is light, fluffy, and perfectly sweet. A staple side dish at holiday get-togethers!

 - Lower the heat and continue to stir constantly until the mixture is the consistency of a thick pudding, about 5 minutes.
 Pour onto a plate with a rim to cool.

 - Drain the crushed pineapple then stir into the cool whip and cooled pudding.
-Fold in grapes and marshmallows. *Fold in sliced bananas just before serving.
+Fold in grapes and marshmallows.
+Fold in bananas just before serving.

 Cloud. of. pure. love.
 Light, sweet, silky and completely irresistible, Grandma’s Holiday Salad is, happily, the antithesis of every gloopy salad it may share its name with.